graphitemaster/gml/README.md

 # GML

-GML is a dynamically typed, higher-order interpreted and embeddable programming language.
+GML is a dynamically typed, higher-order, interpreted and embeddable programming language.

 # Philosophy